loganchali4/10-K-Downloads/README.md

 # 10-K Downloads

-This repo contains code for downloading 10-Ks from SEC's EDGAR site using company CIK and specified year.
+July 2023 | Downloading 10-Ks from SEC's EDGAR site using company CIK and year